-There are many midi keyboards on the market with different functionality, size and portability so it is important to define how and where you will be using it before making your purchase.
+There are many midi keyboards on the market with different functionality, size and portability.
+So it is important to define how and where you will be using it before making your purchase.
 Of course price is always a determining factor so finding the best cheap midi keyboard will be important.

 Size and Portability

-A particular favourite of ours is the AKAI MPK Mini MKII which is a 25 key USB connected and powered keyboard with velocity sensitive mini keys that are surprisingly playable.
+A particular favourite of ours is the AKAI MPK Mini MKII which is a 25 key USB connected and powered keyboard.
+It has velocity sensitive mini keys that are surprisingly playable.
 It also has 8 backlit pads for playing drum sounds, for instance in your Ableton drum rack.
 There are 8 assignable knobs to map to your soft synth to control filter cutoff for example, and a 4 way joystick.
 You get octave up and down buttons and an arpeggiator with adjustable modes and resolution.
 Note repeat is another nice touch to quickly create runs of 8th, 16th etc. notes.
-And when you register your MPK Mini you get some great free sounds from the likes of Splice and Loopcloud which is the largest sample library around.
+And when you register your MPK Mini you get some great free sounds.
+These from the likes of Splice and Loopcloud which is the largest sample library around.

 Use With Ableton Live

-The Launchpad has been designed specifically to integrate with Ableton Live, one of if not the most popular DAW on the market.
-Just connect via USB and you get immediate hands on control of your synths, drum racks and session view parameters like the faders on the mixer and effects dry/wet controls for example.
-The pads can be used to launch and stop your session view clips and get this, the RGB colour pads will match the colour of the clips in the software.
+The Launchpad has been designed specifically to integrate with Ableton Live.
+Ableton is probably the most popular DAW on the market.
+Just connect via USB and you get immediate hands on control of your synths, drum racks and session view parameters.
+Start moving those faders on the mixer and effects dry/wet controls for example.
+The pads can be used to launch and stop your session view clips.
+And get this, the RGB colour pads will match the colour of the clips in the software.
 Nice!
 This would be a top choice as the best midi keyboard for Ableton.

-Sticking with Novation, if you were looking for the best midi keyboard for Logic Pro X then the Novation Impulse 61 Keys would have to be a major contender.
+Sticking with Novation, if you were looking for the best midi portable keyboard for Logic Pro X then the Novation Impulse 61 Keys would have to be a major contender.
 The Impulse differs in that it is a full size piano style semi-weighted, ultra responsive keyboard with aftertouch that has been designed for those who play keys.
 It will adapt to playing instruments such as piano, organ or synthesiser.
 As such this is not a particularly portable midi keyboard controller but that aspect is more than made up with all that it offers.
-For Logic users you get mixer, transport and plug in control of Logic’s own plugins as well and VST versions.
-9 faders, 8 backlit drum pads, 9 assignable buttons, 8 control knobs and 6 transport buttons give you tremendous control over your DAW , instruments and effects.
-It does weigh 6.5Kg so will be suited to be your main studio midi controller keyboard.
-The choice for those who want playability more than anything else, this would be a leading contender as the best weighted midi keyboard.
+Definitely a choice for the more proficient keyboardists out there.

 One other option to look at is the Nektar Impact LX25.
 Not one of the more well known brands, but this one has pretty much everything you need to take control of your synths and fx.
 A very good option for the best mini midi keyboard, the Nektar offers integration for all the major Daws like Ableton, Logic, Reason, Bitwig, FL Studio, Reaper and others.
 In fact this model seems to be highly favoured by the Reaper community and once registered comes with a downloadable zip file to get to get you set up and configured straight away.
-With a great build quality, you get octave control buttons, “hyper sensitive” led illuminated drum pads that are easily assigned and transport controls which is something we really love.
+Having a great build quality, you get octave control buttons, “hyper sensitive” led illuminated drum pads that are easily assigned and transport controls which is something we really love.
 With all these controllers, the software they come with determines how easy it is to set up and play.

 All in all the choice for a small midi keyboard depends on your how you want to use it, your space requirements and how important portability is for you.
-With so many available that all cover basic requirements for controlling midi on your software or hardware standalone units, you are truly spoilt for choice.
+Having so many available that all cover basic requirements for controlling midi on your software or hardware standalone units, you are truly spoilt for choice.

 Music making has never been easier with the help of midi controllers and finding the best portable midi keyboard will get you up and running in double quick time.